jpagel/football/README.md

 A few obvious things that still need tidying up:

-- there is no clear distinction between the test and dev environments.
+- There is no clear distinction between the test and dev environments.
 The functional tests (in `tests/Controller`) rely on a running instance of the dev server.
 It would be better if the server were running in test env and the tests wrote their fixtures to the test db.
-- there is some copied-and-pasted logic in the controllers (to do with generating 404s when entities are not found) which should be removed to a utility method.
+- There is some copied-and-pasted logic in the controllers (to do with generating 404s when entities are not found) which should be removed to a utility method.
-- there is logic in the League controller for detaching teams.
+- There is logic in the League controller for detaching teams.
 This makes the controller a little too fat for comfort.
 It should be removed to a utility or repository method.
 - The apib and the functional tests cover only happy paths.
-There should be tests and documentation also for cases where slugs are not found or db updates fail
+There should be tests and documentation also for cases where slugs are not found or db updates fail.
+- There is no api resource for changing the league to which a team belongs.
+- There is no api resource for creating a league.
+- There is no user management system.